CLMonster/SCA-RaspberryPi/README.md

 # SCA-RaspberryPi-EM-datasets

-This repository contains electromagnetic trace data from the Raspberry Pi 2B, as presented in my paper *"Attacking High-Performance SBCs: A Generic Preprocessing Framework for EMA"*.
+This repository contains electromagnetic trace data from the Raspberry Pi 2B, as presented in our paper *"Attacking High-Performance SBCs: A Generic Preprocessing Framework for EMA"*.

 ## Acquisition Settings